Delinquency Control Clause Samples

 Delinquency Control.
 123.1 All employer contributions and union deductions shall be remitted by the fifteenth (15th) day of the month following the month for which contributions and deductions were made to the administrator of LU 663 funds together with supporting information on a form as designated by LU 663 and MCAS.
 At no time shall the contributions, deductions, allowances and/or remittances be paid directly to the employee.
 If an employer does not have any employees in his employ, he shall submit a nil report in accordance with the above.
 The nil report shall only be required for the first month when no employees are working in subsequent months.
 123.2 In the event, the employer fails to forward or deliver contributions and/or deductions with supporting information in accordance with 123.1 above, the employer shall pay liquidated damages of two (2%) percent of the arrears for each month or part thereof from the due date provided the employer has received ten (10) days prior written notice from the union to correct such delinquency and had not done so.

 Delinquency Control.
 Subservicer shall: a.
-Maintain a delinquent mortgage servicing program which shall include an adequate accounting system that indicates the existence of delinquent Mortgage Loans, a procedure that provides for sending delinquency notices, assessing late charges, and returning inadequate payments, and a procedure for the individual analysis of distressed or chronically delinquent Mortgage Loans; b.
+Maintain a delinquent mortgage servicing program which shall include an adequate accounting system that indicates the existence of delinquent Mortgage Loans, a procedure that provides for sending delinquent notices, assessing late charges, and returning inadequate payments, and a procedure for the individual analysis of distressed or chronically delinquent Mortgage Loans; b.
 Maintain a collection department, which includes an on-line automated collection system, that substantially complies with established FNMA collection guidelines; c.
 Provide Owner/Servicer and Investor with a month-end collection and delinquency report identifying and describing the status of any delinquent Mortgage Loans, and from time to time as the need may arise, provide Owner/Servicer and Investor with Mortgage Loan service reports relating to any items of information which Subservicer is otherwise required to provide hereunder, or detailing any matters Subservicer believes should be brought to the special attention of Owner/Servicer and Investor; and d.
-Upon the request of Owner/Servicer and Investor, administer the foreclosure or other acquisition of the Mortgaged Property relating to any Mortgage Loan, process claims for any applicable mortgage insurance and until the transfer of such Mortgaged Property to Investor, private mortgage insurer or FHA or VA, as applicable, use commercially reasonable efforts to protect such property from waste and vandalism.
+Upon the request of Owner/Servicer and Investor, administer the foreclosure or other acquisition of the Mortgaged Property relating to any Mortgage Loan, process claims for any applicable mortgage insurance and until the transfer of such Mortgaged Property to Investor, private mortgage insurer or FHA or VA, as applicable, protect such property from waste and vandalism.
 Subservicer will have title to the Mortgaged Property conveyed in the name designated by Investor.

 Delinquency Control.
-The Servicer shall in accordance with the Servicing Standard: (a) Be responsible for protecting the Owner’s interest in the Assets by dealing effectively with the Borrowers who are delinquent or in default under the Asset Documents.
-The Servicer’s delinquent Asset servicing program shall include an adequate accounting system which will immediately and positively indicate the existence of delinquent Assets, a procedure that provides for sending of delinquent notices in compliance with the requirements of the Asset Documents and Applicable Requirements, and assessing late charges, and a procedure for the individual analysis of distressed or chronically delinquent Assets, provided that any reporting related to such individual analysis of distressed or chronically delinquent Assets not expressly provided in this Agreement or an Appendix shall be subject to Section 2.5(g); and (b) Maintain a collection department and an on-line automated collection system that complies with the Servicer’s collection guidelines and Applicable Requirements, as applicable.
+The Servicer shall in accordance with the Servicing Standard: (a) Be responsible for protecting each Owner’s interest in the Loans in accordance with the Servicing Standard.
+The Servicer’s delinquent mortgage servicing program shall include an adequate accounting system which will immediately and positively indicate the existence of delinquent Loans, a procedure that provides for sending delinquent notices, and assessing late charges, and a procedure for the individual analysis of distressed or chronically delinquent loans; (b) Maintain a collection department and an on-line automated collection system that complies with the Servicing Standard in all material respects; and (c) Provide the Trustee and the Depositor with a month-end collection and delinquency report identifying any delinquent loans, and from time to time as the need may arise, provide the Trustee and the Depositor with loan service reports relating to any items of information which the Servicer is otherwise required to provide hereunder, or detailing any matters the Servicer believes should be brought to the special attention of the Trustee and the Depositor.